RubenPX/comty-dev-builder/README.md

 To build container run `initialize_repo.sh`

-This is compatible with podman & docker
+This is compatible with podman or docker